Maurice Barrymore: Last years

-In 1896, Barrymore became the first major Broadway star to headline in Vaudeville—a brave foray at the time.
+In 1896, Barrymore became the first major Broadway star to headline in vaudeville—a brave foray at the time.
 During his career, Maurice Barrymore played opposite many of the reigning female stars of the time including Helena Modjeska, Mrs. Fiske, Mrs. Leslie Carter, Olga Nethersole, Lillian Russell, and Lily Langtry.
 In the 1895 theater season on Broadway he co-starred with Mrs. Leslie Carter in The Heart of Maryland.
 In the 1899 season on Broadway he had a success playing opposite Mrs. Fiske in the part of Rawdon Crawley in Becky Sharp.
 This play was based on a character from William Thackeray's novel Vanity Fair.
 Becky Sharp was Barrymore's last Broadway success.
 In 1900, Barrymore toured the U.S. with a play called The Battle of the Strong co-starring a young Holbrook Blinn.
 In the company of this play was a five-year-old child actress, Blanche Sweet, who grew up to be a silent movie actress and acted with Lionel in his first Biograph film.
 When the Battle of the Strong company stopped in Louisville, Kentucky Barrymore sat for his last posed photograph.
-Also during this time he got to spend time with his son John, who was now in his late teens.
+Also during this time he got to spend time with his son John, who was now in his late teens; the two lived together at in Fort Lee, New Jersey.
 Lionel and Ethel were on the road in theater companies, having already started their careers.